Evangelism

 Orthodoxy is an “intrusive religion.”
 It affects every area of a person’s or a family’s life.
 People look for holistic faith, and traditions of faith that bring faith into dialogue with everyday life.
 Food, for example.
 The Orthodox Church has the strictest guidelines for fasting among all Christian, Jewish and Moslem religions and sects.
 How do we tell people about fasting without turning them off?
 And yet, people look for religions that are not just words.
 They look for religion that cares for the whole human being.
 The sacraments and the healing and sanctifying acts and rituals of the Church leave no aspect of life untouched by the presence of Christ and the work of the Holy Spirit.

 Converts to the Orthodox faith might wonder, “How long do I remain a convert?
 When do I stop being seen as a convert?”
 The term convert should be put to rest.
-Once a person has joined the Orthodox Church through baptism or chrismation, that person is an Orthodox Christian, period.
-However, we are all converts, regardless of whether we were baptized as infants or entered the Church as adults.
+Once a person has joined the Orthodox Church through Baptism or Chrismation, that person is an Orthodox Christian, period.
+But we are all converts, regardless of whether we were baptized as infants or entered the Church as adults.
 All of us are converts for life.
 Because we are always converting to Jesus Christ, always moving to the likeness that Scripture promises and which the Church calls ‘theosis’.
-Thats the goal, to become like Christ, to become like God, to be transformed to the likeness of his glory.
+That’s the goal, to become like Christ, to become like God, to be transformed to the likeness of his glory.

 Our parish has been enriched by members of various nationalities and backgrounds and by many who have embraced the Orthodox faith and practice with joy and love.
-We look forward to more seekers coming through our doors and allowing the Liturgy to draw them into union with Christ in the Eucharist and in fellowship with his people here in Portland.
+We look forward to more seekers coming through our doors and allowing the Liturgy to draw them into union with Christ.
+If you yearn to receive Christ in the Eucharist consider requesting to meet with the pastor of our church, who is currently Father Constantine Sarantidis, by email at fatherc@htrinityportland.org.

 ALL ARE WELCOME!